 Getting Customers as a Consultant

-Let’s say you’ve got all the operational stuff out of the way (website, phone, infrastructure, etc.) – now what?
+Let’s say you’ve got all the operational stuff out of the way (website, infrastructure, etc.) – now what?

 Reach out to your network!
 Let your peeps know about your work.
 But don’t just say “Hey everyone, I’m doing XYZ.
 Send me some business.”
 Instead, phrase your communication in a way that makes it clear how you can impact people’s business.
 Instead of “I do website design” consider something like “I help companies dramatically increase their user engagement and visitor conversion rates with my website design and customer funneling services.”
 And if you can follow that up with a couple testimonial quotes from prior engagements, you’ve got yourself a message worth forwarding.